mark-watson/Racket-AI-book/manuscript/llm.md

-# Using the OpenAI, Anthropic, Mistral, and Local Hugging Face Large Language Model APIs in Racket
+# Using the Google Gemini, OpenAI, Anthropic, Mistral, and Local Hugging Face Large Language Model APIs in Racket

 Large Language Models (LLMs) have supercharged AI capabilities, affected the job market for many *knowledge work* careers, and placed huge demands on electrical power infrastructure.